EdricChan03/rss-reader-angular/docs/guides/generate-api-key.md

 As the RSS dialog requires you to enter an API key, this guide will show you how to generate one.

-~~**UPDATE:** I am currently planning to provide the API key to the `FeedDialog`.
-The following instructions below will soon be outdated.~~

-**UPDATE #2:** There are no plans to provide the API key due to a limit that the API imposes on users using the API.
+**(NOTE: There are currently no plans to provide an existing API key as Rss2Json currently imposes a limit on the amount of RSS feeds you can request to be parsed as JSON.)**

 ---